Containerize Apps for ALPON with Dockerfile Templates

 deploy it from Sixfab Connect.
 Both are covered end-to-end on the Deploy Applications guide, including the

-exact docker login + docker tag + docker push sequence and the deploy
+exact docker login, docker tag, and docker push sequence, plus the